will1410/presentations/very.very.basic.sql.md

 This report begins and ends with a "SELECT" and a "FROM tablename" but this time we're going to choose the fields we want instead of selecting them all with a wildcard.

-To use the reference librarian analogy again, this query is asking the question "What are // field1, field2, and field3 // in // this table?"
+To use the reference librarian analogy again, this query is asking the question "What is the information // in field1, field2, and field3 // in // this table?"

-- SELECT = What is
+- SELECT = What is the information
-- field1, field2, field3 = these fields
+- field1, field2, field3 = in these fields
 - FROM = in
 - tablename = this table